SEMICeu/documentation/artefact_generation.md

 ### RDF artefact generator

 The RDF artefact generator makes a JSON-LD file out of the internal representation.
 Using of-the-shelf JSON-LD to RDF serialisation convertion tools the JSON-LD file is expressed as turtle, ntriples or RDF/XML.

+The objective is to support the machine readable representation of the vocabulary terminology.
+This artefact is thus tightly coupled with the PURI publication process.

 The generation is not language sensitive as RDF allows multilanguage content.

 ### JSON-LD context artefact generator

-The JSON-LD context artefact generator creates a JSON-LD context out of the internal representation.
+The JSON-LD context artefact generator creates a [JSON-LD context](https://www.w3.org/TR/json-ld/#the-context) out of the internal representation.

+The objective is to create a kick start building semantically annotated JSON based RESTful APIs.
+The REST developer community is usually not familiar with the Semantic Web.
+The generated context file allow to quickly compose a JSON structure with the correct semantical mappings.

 The generation is language sensitive as the attribute names to be mapped can be based on the labels of the terms in the data specification.
 Therefore, the language to be used from the internal representation must be specified.